Ansyari Lubis

 Ansyari Lubis (born 29 July 1970 in Tebing Tinggi, Sumatera Utara) is an Indonesian footballer.
 He normally plays as an attacking midfielder.
-He is currently the assistant coach of PSS Sleman.
+He is currently the head coach of PSS Sleman.

 Club career

 His transfer fee from Medan Jaya to Pelita Jaya was over Rp 25.000.000.

 International career

 He formerly played for the Indonesia national football team in the 1990s.
 He participated in international events with Senior National Team at the Pre Olympic, Kemerdekaan Cup and the Sea Games.

 Lubis made 29 appearances for the Indonesia national football team from 1995 to 1997.